psychology

 Making Harmony sustainable long-term

 Longevity is a tricky topic in software development.
-We’ve been thinking about how we can make sure that Harmony continues to operate for a long time in the future, since Harmony is intended as a public good for researchers to use with no strings attached.
+We’ve been thinking about how we can make sure that Harmony continues to operate for a long time in the future, since Harmony is intended as a public good for researchers to use with no strings attached (an open source tool for social science).
 Sustainability assessment In April 2023, we completed the software sustainability assessment with the Software Sustainability Institute, which gave us 29 recommended improvements to make Harmony more sustainable.

 Now more than ever, the international research community are keen to determine whether their findings replicate across different contexts.
 For instance, if a researcher discovers a potentially important association between two variables, they may wish to see whether this association is present in other populations (e.g. different countries, or different generations).
-In an ideal world, this would be achieved by conducting follow-up studies that are harmonized by design.
+In an ideal world, this would be achieved by conducting follow-up studies that are harmonised by design.
 In other words, the exact same methodologies and measures would be used in a new sample, in order to determine whether the findings can be replicated.

 PPIE For Secondary Data Analysis